Camcorder Battery Packs: Finding the Right One for Your Digital Camera!

-At some point you will have to buy replacement camcorder battery packs for your camera.
+At some point you will have to buy replacement camcorder battery packs for your digital camera, smart phone or camcorder.
 Which type is the best one for you?
 Here is some info and a few tips on how to find the right battery for you!

-Here are some of the most popular types of batteries that are used in camcorder battery packs.
+Here are some of the most popular types of batteries that are used in digital camera, smart phone or camcorder battery packs.

 Nickel Metal Hydride (NiMH) Battery Packs...